Disagreement Resolution

 What are the benefits of using disagreement resolution?

-Appropriate support for your child can be put in place quicker following mediation and more creative or flexible packages of support can be agreed.
+Appropriate support for your child can be put in place quicker following Disagreement Resolution and more creative or flexible packages of support can be agreed.

-The outcome of meditation can often include an apology, an explanation or something that a Tribunal court does not have the power to order.
-Once a settlement has been reached, a mediation agreement can be drawn up.
+The outcome of Disagreement Resolution can often include an apology, an explanation or something that a Tribunal court does not have the power to order.
+Once a settlement has been reached, an agreement can be drawn up.

 What issues can I use disagreement resolution services for?